-Specifies whether to allow access to your content in the origin specified by Origin using both HTTP and HTTPS or to restrict access to HTTPS requests.
+The protocol policy that you want viewers to use to access your content in the origin specified by Origin.
+If you specify HTTP and HTTPS, viewers can use both protocols.
+If you specify HTTPS Only, viewers are only allowed to access your content if they're using HTTPS.
 For more information, see Using an HTTPS Connection to Access Your Objects (p.
-126).
+136).